MDRT And The MDRT Foundation Donate To Aidha And Make-A-Wish Singapore

+data-text="MDRT and the MDRT Foundation Donate to Aidha and Make-a-Wish Singapore" data-link=" and the MDRT Foundation Donate to Aidha and Make-a-Wish Singapore" class="whatsapp">Shar In support of MDRT's membership and in the spirit of giving, representatives from MDRT and the MDRT Foundation the charitable arm of MDRT donated 13,000 SGD each to both Aidha and Make-a-Wish Singapore.

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 22 December 2023 - In support of MDRT's membership and in the spirit of giving, representatives from MDRT and the MDRT Foundation – the charitable arm of MDRT – donated 13,000 SGD each to both Aidha TM and Make-a-Wish® Singapore .
+SINGAPORE - Media OutReach Newswire - 22 December 2023 - In support of MDRT's membership and in the spirit of giving, representatives from MDRT and the MDRT Foundation the charitable arm of MDRT donated 13,000 SGD each to both Aidha and Make-a-Wish Singapore .
 The contributions further demonstrate the MDRT Foundation's mission of generosity, service, and impact worldwide.

 From left to right: Nicole Squires: Senior Director, Business Development at MDRT, Steve Stahr, CEO at MDRT, Chin Lin Chong Senior Finance Manager of AIDHA, Tenzin Quek, MDRT MCC Country Chair and Senior Executive Manager at Great Eastern Life Insurance, Jeneve Lim, Director, Community Partnership at Make-a-Wish Singapore, Gina Van Dijk: Senior Director, Global Markets at MDRT.